AusClimateService/qqscale/README.md

 ### Command line

 At the command line, QDC and/or ECDFm can be achieved by running the following scripts:
-1. `train.py` to calculate the adjustment factors between an *historical* and *reference* dataset (in QDC the reference dataset is a future model simulation; in ECDFm it is observations)
+1. `train.py` to calculate the adjustment factors between an *historical* model dataset and a *reference* dataset (for QDC the reference dataset is a future model simulation; for ECDFm it is observations)
-1. `adjust.py` to apply the adjustment factors to the *target* data (in QDC the target data is observations; in ECDFm it is a model simulation)
+1. `adjust.py` to apply the adjustment factors to the *target* data (for QDC the target data is observations; for ECDFm it is a model simulation)

 See the files named `docs/example_*.md` for detailed worked examples using these two command line programs.